-K. Statements of Responsibility of Participant, the PHA to the Victims, and to the Larger Community
+K. Statements of Responsibility of Participant, the PHA to the Victims, and to the Larger Community their housing and housing assistance.

-A participant has no less duty and responsibility under the program Family Obligations to meet and comply with the terms of the program than any other participant not making such a claim.
-Ultimately all participants must be able to take personal responsibility for themselves and exercise control over their households in order to continue their housing and housing assistance.
 The PHA will continue to address all participants who violate their Family Obligations including those who claim a defense of domestic violence.
 The PHA recognizes the pathologic dynamic and cycle of domestic violence and will work with victims of domestic violence partnering with other local victim support service providers and can refer the participant to the service providers when requested.